Public Sector Pension Investment Board Acquires 35,650 Shares of Fastenal (NASDAQ:FAST)

-Public Sector Pension Investment Board raised its holdings in Fastenal (NASDAQ:FAST) by 65.6% in the 2nd quarter, according to the company in its most recent 13F filing with the SEC.
-The fund owned 90,031 shares of the company’s stock after purchasing an additional 35,650 shares during the quarter.
+Public Sector Pension Investment Board boosted its holdings in Fastenal (NASDAQ:FAST) by 65.6% during the 2nd quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
+The firm owned 90,031 shares of the company’s stock after buying an additional 35,650 shares during the period.
 Public Sector Pension Investment Board’s holdings in Fastenal were worth $4,682,000 as of its most recent SEC filing.

-A number of other institutional investors and hedge funds have also modified their holdings of the business.
-Fairbanks Capital Management Inc. raised its position in Fastenal by 3.2% in the 2nd quarter.
-Fairbanks Capital Management Inc. now owns 15,686 shares of the company’s stock valued at $816,000 after purchasing an additional 486 shares during the last quarter.
-Trexquant Investment LP bought a new position in Fastenal in the 2nd quarter valued at $2,716,000.
-Goelzer Investment Management Inc. raised its position in shares of Fastenal by 8.0% during the second quarter.
-Goelzer Investment Management Inc. now owns 5,613 shares of the company’s stock worth $292,000 after acquiring an additional 418 shares during the last quarter.
-Jacobi Capital Management LLC raised its position in shares of Fastenal by 21.8% during the second quarter.
-Jacobi Capital Management LLC now owns 2,902 shares of the company’s stock worth $151,000 after acquiring an additional 519 shares during the last quarter.
-Finally, Private Advisor Group LLC raised its position in shares of Fastenal by 7.5% during the second quarter.
-Private Advisor Group LLC now owns 95,153 shares of the company’s stock worth $4,948,000 after acquiring an additional 6,639 shares during the last quarter.
-Hedge funds and other institutional investors own 77.47% of the company’s stock.
+Other hedge funds and other institutional investors have also modified their holdings of the company.
+CSat Investment Advisory L.P. increased its position in Fastenal by 52.7% in the 1st quarter.
+CSat Investment Advisory L.P. now owns 643 shares of the company’s stock worth $32,000 after buying an additional 222 shares during the period.
+Providence Capital Advisors LLC bought a new position in Fastenal in the 1st quarter worth approximately $34,000.
+Clean Yield Group bought a new position in Fastenal in the 2nd quarter worth approximately $36,000.
+Arkadios Wealth Advisors bought a new position in Fastenal in the 2nd quarter worth approximately $39,000.
+Finally, RE Advisers Corp bought a new position in Fastenal in the 2nd quarter worth approximately $42,000.
+77.47% of the stock is currently owned by institutional investors.

-FAST has been the subject of a number of recent research reports.
-Zacks Investment Research upgraded Fastenal from a “hold” rating to a “buy” rating and set a $57.00 target price for the company in a research report on Tuesday, September 28th.
-Stephens upped their price objective on Fastenal from $60.00 to $65.00 and gave the company an “overweight” rating in a report on Monday, August 23rd.
-Robert W. Baird upped their price objective on Fastenal from $54.00 to $58.00 and gave the company an “outperform” rating in a report on Wednesday, July 14th.
-Morgan Stanley downgraded Fastenal from an “equal weight” rating to an “underweight” rating and dropped their price objective for the company from $53.00 to $48.00 in a report on Tuesday, June 15th.
+FAST has been the topic of several recent research reports.
+Loop Capital initiated coverage on Fastenal in a report on Tuesday, August 3rd.
+They set a “hold” rating and a $52.00 price objective on the stock.
+Wells Fargo & Company lowered Fastenal from an “equal weight” rating to an “underweight” rating and decreased their price objective for the stock from $50.00 to $45.00 in a report on Friday.
+Robert W. Baird lifted their price objective on Fastenal from $54.00 to $58.00 and gave the stock an “outperform” rating in a report on Wednesday, July 14th.
+Morgan Stanley lowered Fastenal from an “equal weight” rating to an “underweight” rating and decreased their price objective for the stock from $53.00 to $48.00 in a report on Tuesday, June 15th.
 They noted that the move was a valuation call.
-Finally, Wells Fargo & Company downgraded Fastenal from an “equal weight” rating to an “underweight” rating and dropped their price objective for the company from $50.00 to $45.00 in a report on Friday.
-Two research analysts have rated the stock with a sell rating, two have assigned a hold rating and four have given a buy rating to the company.
-According to MarketBeat.com, Fastenal has a consensus rating of “Hold” and a consensus price target of $53.50.
+Finally, Zacks Investment Research raised Fastenal from a “hold” rating to a “buy” rating and set a $57.00 price objective on the stock in a report on Tuesday, September 28th.
+Two investment analysts have rated the stock with a sell rating, two have assigned a hold rating and four have given a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the stock has an average rating of “Hold” and a consensus target price of $53.50.

-Fastenal (NASDAQ:FAST) last announced its earnings results on Monday, July 12th.
-The company reported $0.42 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.41 by $0.01.
-The company had revenue of $1.51 billion for the quarter, compared to analyst estimates of $1.51 billion.
+Fastenal (NASDAQ:FAST) last issued its quarterly earnings data on Monday, July 12th.
+The company reported $0.42 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $0.41 by $0.01.
 Fastenal had a return on equity of 30.76% and a net margin of 15.24%.
-The firm’s quarterly revenue was down .1% compared to the same quarter last year.
-During the same quarter last year, the company earned $0.42 earnings per share.
-Equities research analysts expect that Fastenal will post 1.56 EPS for the current year.
+The firm had revenue of $1.51 billion during the quarter, compared to the consensus estimate of $1.51 billion.
+During the same quarter in the previous year, the company posted $0.42 EPS.
+The business’s revenue for the quarter was down .1% compared to the same quarter last year.
+On average, research analysts anticipate that Fastenal will post 1.56 earnings per share for the current year.

-The company also recently announced a quarterly dividend, which will be paid on Tuesday, November 23rd.
-Stockholders of record on Tuesday, October 26th will be paid a dividend of $0.28 per share.
-This represents a $1.12 dividend on an annualized basis and a dividend yield of 2.14%.
-Fastenal’s dividend payout ratio (DPR) is currently 75.17%.
+The firm also recently disclosed a quarterly dividend, which will be paid on Tuesday, November 23rd.
+Shareholders of record on Tuesday, October 26th will be given a $0.28 dividend.
+This represents a $1.12 annualized dividend and a yield of 2.14%.
+Fastenal’s payout ratio is 75.17%.

 About Fastenal